TransUnion Completes Acquisition of Verisk Financial Services

 The top five retail banks in Hungary in terms of asset value are OTP Bank, Erste Bank, K&H Bank, UniCredit Bank and MKB Bank.
 These five banks accounted for an estimated 63% of the country's total bank assets in 2015.

 Hungary's payment cards market is developed, with a penetration rate of 107 cards per 100 adults at the end of 2015 – of which the vast majority were debit cards.
-Though payment cards are primarily used for cash withdrawals, the share of electronic payment volume has been on the rise in the country.
+Though payment cards are primarily used for cash withdrawals, the share of electronic payment volume has been on the rise.

 Prepaid cards represent a very small segment of the Hungarian payment cards market, with only a limited number of gift cards issued by banks and retailers.